November 9, 2021

 - Data type: What format does the data take?
 If the same type of data lives in more than one location, does the format align across sources?

 Ultimately, it’s in a privacy team’s best interest to create unified data inventories as a product of data discovery and mapping projects.
-Manual data discovery processes can be lengthy, time-consuming, and often yield inaccurate results.
+Manual data mapping and data discovery processes can be lengthy, time-consuming, and often yield inaccurate results.

-Using more automation is the best solution for this under today’s conditions.
-It allows teams to understand the complete scope of their data — while bypassing traditional bottlenecks, generating time efficiencies, and scaling project effectiveness.
+Using more automated data mapping tools is the best solution for this under today’s conditions.
+It allows teams to understand the complete scope of their data — while bypassing traditional bottlenecks, generating business intelligence, and scaling project effectiveness.

 In some instances, topline metadata may raise a flag for privacy review.
 But metadata doesn’t cover all the possible iterations or combinations of sensitive data that a privacy team ought to know.